-To learn your individual signs you will actually have to experience asthma.
+To learn your individual symptoms, you will actually have to experience an asthma attack.
 However, by observing the signs, and learning them, you can actually prevent future asthma attacks.
 So, once you observe your early warning signs, consider yourself “forewarned” that you are around something that is triggering your asthma, and it’s time to stop what you are doing, remove yourself from the situation, and treat yourself according to your asthma management plan, if necessary.

 Your job as an asthmatic is to learn your early warning signs and work with your doctor on an asthma management plan for what to do when you observe them.
 If actually wrote a more in-depth article on this subject if you are interested: “Symptoms and Signs: How Asthma Communicates.”

-Yes!
 It’s important to pay attention to your body for these often-subtle warning signs.
 My chin itches before I have an asthma episode, usually a day or two before.
-Other warning signs can be restless sleep, feeling tired or moody, stuffy nose or clearing your throat.
+Other warning signs can be restless sleep, feeling tired or moody, having a stuffy nose, or clearing your throat.
 A drop in your peak flow meter reading is also a warning sign; peak flow meters often show your asthma worsening before you begin to feel symptoms.